Welcome to the KörberHaus

 - Official opening

-The KörberHaus is a place for people with and without limitations.
-We deliberately focus on dialog and personal contact.
-At the KörberHaus, it is a matter of course that all people encounter each other with openness, respect and consideration - and that there is support for the use of the offers in the building.
-It is an open place for all - a place of togetherness.
+The KörberHaus is a place for people with and without disabilities.
+We deliberately focus on dialogue and personal contact.
+At the KörberHaus, it is a matter of course that everyone meets with openness, respect and consideration – and that support is available for using what the building offers.
+An open place for all – a place of togetherness.

 -